uhop/stream-csv-enhanced/README.md

 ### Packer

-`Packer` is a transform stream, which passes through a stream of events, and assembles values from chunks, and adds new events with assembled values.
+`Packer` is a transform stream, which passes through a stream of events, assembles values from chunks, and adds new events with assembled values.
 It is a companion  for `Streamer`, which frees users from implementing the assembling logic, when it is known that values will fit in the available memory.

 It operates in an [objectMode](http://nodejs.org/api/stream.html#stream_object_mode).